vinayhegde1990/devops-notes/docs/source/Linux-Security.rst

 Security
 ****************

-*Some useful links to cover the basics of Security in Linux OS*
+*Some useful links to explain the concepts of Security in Linux OS*

 ########
 Concepts